gnp-x/cyberelia_guide/src/content/docs/commands/fight.md

 -   normal
 -   hard

-#### (optional) modifiers
+#### (optional) hack
+These are modifiers that affect the circumstances of a fight.
 -   data_corruption
-    -   Provides a 6.25% chance on the beginning of the player's turn to instantly kill the enemy.
+    -   Provides a 6.25% chance to kill the enemy during the beginning of the player's turn .
 -   algorithmic_steps
-    -   Provides a 10% chance on disabling the enemy on its turn.
+    -   Provides a 10% chance on making the enemy miss on its next attack.
+-   hack_n_slash
+    -   1.25 flat damage multiplier for each player attack.

 :::note
 Modifiers require one hacking point in order to be used in a fight.
 They are also currently being tuned and are subject to change.